diku-dk/futhark-array16/README.md

 wish to debug the problem, you may want to look the `error.log` file, to which stderr is usually redirected.

+Disabling redomap fusion
+--

+Running the benchmark suite with `redomap` fusion disabled is only partially automated.
+Check out commit `645d00c896228cf5c82255bf1680ec25bce383fb of the Futhark compiler, apply the patch `futhark-disable-redomap.patch`, then re-run the benchmark suite with the crippled compiler.
+The compiler will still perform `map`-`map` fusion.

 Sample output
 --